orac81/Orac-Draughts/sage/README.md

     Nodes: The number of search-tree "terminal" nodes encountered so far.
     Eval: Approximate score for the best move so far.
 One point (1.00) is roughly equal to a king at the start of the game, and a man towards the end of the game.
 A positive score means white is ahead, a negative score means black is ahead.
 When the best line leads to an "endgame database" position (ie <=6 pieces) then a score of <-6.00 means Black is winning, a score of >6.00 means White is winning, a score of around 0.00 means that the position is drawn.
     Best Line: This is the line of play that the computer thinks is "best" from the current position.

+For full help, open the HTML file "doc/sagedoc1.htm" in the SAGE folder.